philw214/everything_conf/README.md

 Learning Objectives:

--Introduce the basics of how a speaker works -Construct a paper cup speaker
+- Introduce the basics of how a speaker works
+- Construct a paper cup speaker
--Demonstrate a working speaker with music
+- Demonstrate a working speaker with music